Skip to main content

 2. Lightcast Job Title: Lightcast standardizes the job title on the profile with our Lightcast Titles taxonomy.

-3. O*NET Code: Lightcast assigns an O*NET code based on the job title and job description text.
+3. Lightcast Occupation or O*NET Code: Lightcast assigns an occupation based on the job title and job description text.

 Education History